 Instructions

 • Add 2 tbsp olive oil to a large, wide, heavy-bottomed pot.
 Once the oil is hot, add the seasoned chicken pieces in one layer.
-Cook about 3–4 minutes per side or until chicken is cooked through (registers 160°F/juices run clear).
+Cook about 3–4 minutes per side or until chicken is cooked through (160°F/juices run clear).
 Remove to a plate, tent with foil, and rest for about 5 minutes before thinly slicing, dicing, or shredding with 2 forks.

 • Meanwhile, back to the pot (don’t rinse it out!), reduce heat to medium and add in remaining 1 tbsp oil plus 1 tbsp butter.
-Once butter is melted, add onion, celery, and carrot.
+Once butter melts, add onion, celery, and carrot.
 Season to taste (I add 3/4 tsp salt and 1/2 tsp pepper).
 Sauté, stirring frequently, scraping up the browned bits left by the chicken, until very tender, 6–8 minutes.
 (These veggies won’t get much more tender, so take time here.)

 • Add in minced garlic, chicken bouillon, and remaining 1 tsp Italian seasoning.
 Stir for 30 seconds.

-• Add remaining 4 tablespoons butter.
+• Add remaining 4 tbsp butter.
 Stir until melted.
 Sprinkle the flour evenly over everything.
 Cook, stirring constantly, for 1 minute.
 Gradually add in chicken stock, stirring until smooth, really scraping the bottom of the pot.
 Add the milk.
 Increase heat to high and bring to a boil.
 Stir frequently (and continue to scrape the bottom) to keep the base from sticking.
 Once boiling, reduce heat to a simmer.
 Add frozen broccoli, frozen peas, and frozen corn.
 Cook 2–4 minutes longer or until veggies are tender and warmed through.

 • Once veggies are tender, turn off the heat.
 Add cheese, a handful at a time, and gently stir through until melted.
 Mix in the heavy cream.
 Finally, add the chicken (along with any juices left behind).
 Stir through just to rewarm.
 Taste soup and adjust seasoning to preference.